TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 $end
 ```

-In addition to coordinate file, TURBOMOLE uses a special interactive program `define` to create the input files, which determines molecules' parameters, levels of theory used and calculation types.
+In addition to the coordinate file, TURBOMOLE uses a special interactive program `define` to create the input files, which determine molecules' parameters, levels of theory used, and calculation types.

 ```bash
 define
 ```

-The answers to the `define`'s questions can be presented as a separate file.
+The answers to `define`'s questions can be presented as a separate file.
 More about `define` can be read in [‘Quick and Dirty’ Tutorial](http://www.cosmologic-services.de/downloads/TM72-documentation/DOKse8.html) and [TURBOMOLE tutorial](/software/attachments/Turbomole_Tutorial_7-0.pdf).
 Some examples of define files can be found [here](/software/define).

-To include solvent effects into calculations interactive program `cosmoprep` should be run after `define`.
+To include solvent effects into calculations, the interactive program `cosmoprep` should be run after `define`.

 ```bash
 cosmoprep
 ```

-TURBOMOLE includes the Conductor-like Screening Model (COSMO), where the solvent is described as dielectric continuum with permittivity ε.
+TURBOMOLE includes the Conductor-like Screening Model (COSMO), where the solvent is described as a dielectric continuum with permittivity ε.

-After input files are created TURBOMOLE calculations are executed by one of the following commands: `dscf`, `ridft`, `jobex`, `aoforce`, `NumForce`, `escf`, `egrad`, `mpshift`, `raman`, `ricc2` etc. For example:
+After input files are created, TURBOMOLE calculations are executed by one of the following commands: `dscf`, `ridft`, `jobex`, `aoforce`, `NumForce`, `escf`, `egrad`, `mpshift`, `raman`, `ricc2`, etc. For example:

 ```bash
 dscf           # for Hartree-Fock energy calculation (single point calculation)